iHanjra/Portfolio-Project/README.md

 2. Navigate to the cloned repository's directory on your command line.
 Then, run the following command:

 3. Open up the repository in VSCode.
-Follow the instructions below to complete the Lab.

 4. Have fun.